NFTKred/Kred-NFT-Coin/README.md

 # Coin

-A JavaScript widget to handle rendering a single coin.
+A library to render a single coin, using JavaScript, CSS, and SVG.

 ## Installation